Grief-naruse/CybersecurityAndDataPrivacyAutumn2025-1/BookingSystem-Phase1/auth_test_report.md

 * "Can login as a reserver -- /login"
 * “Can list resources — /resources”
 * "Can modify his reservation -- /reservation?id=?"
+* * "Can modify the reservation of another reserver"

 ---